liuyngchng/richard.test.classloader.main/README.md

 # 1. Introduction
-For test classloader, when there is a class with same canonical name be load twice in jvm,
+For classloader test, when there is a class with same canonical name，
+but with different "artifactId" or "version"  in pom,
+it seems two different jar would be load in jvm,
+but only one class byte code can be used in JVM.
-how it will work.
+so,how it will work in the situation?
 # 2. How to do ?
 ## 2.1 pom dependency
 ```java